Binance Futures prohibited in France? Why and what options?

 Conclusion: What alternatives after the ban on future Binance in France?

-Fortunately, alternatives exist thanks to decentralized exchanges such as Drift , dYdX and Hyperliquid .
+Fortunately, alternatives exist thanks to decentralized exchanges like Drift and dYdX .
 These platforms make it possible to trader perpetual contracts by remaining master of its funds, without going through a centralized intermediary.
-With transparent mechanisms based on smart contract , they offer a credible and robust alternative to CEX, while ensuring free and non -censurable access to the markets.
+With transparent mechanisms based on smart contract , they offer a robust alternative to CEX, while ensuring free and non -censurable access to markets.

 The evolution of regulations in France and in Europe could redefine the legal framework of derivative products on crypto in the years to come.
 In the meantime, Dex specialized in perpetuals remain the best options for French traders seeking to speculate on the increase or the drop in the Crypto market without centralized restrictions .